-Dia’s passion for film began at age twelve, when she would help her aunt Silvana McCausland on her films: ‘Rules Is Rules’, ‘Chocolate Fetish’, and ‘Shed Dwellers’, where Dia worked as an actor and as a Production Assistant.
+Taylor’s passion for film began at age twelve, when she would help her aunt Silvana McCausland on her films: ‘Rules Is Rules’, ‘Chocolate Fetish’, and ‘Shed Dwellers’, where Taylor worked as an actor and as a Production Assistant.

 Dia is most well known for her short films, which include, but are not limited to:

 - ‘Jane’, which screened at the Queers in Shorts Film Festival in the UK.

 - ‘Blue’, Official Selection at the 2018 Cefalu Film Festival and Warrandyte Film Feast 2020.

 - ‘Andrea’s Son’, which has garnered an online view count of 6.6 million views.

 - ‘Grayscale’, highest voted Australian film in My Rode Reel 2019.